mattmdedek/jhu-data-products/index.Rmd

 ## Are Political Stereotypes Just Hype?

-Politicians and pundits love to stereotype the US political parties.
 The commonly held beleifs are that:

 * Republicans tax less and spend less
 * Democrats tax more and spend more

-## But does the size of government change depending on who is in charge?
+But does the data show a relationship between the size of government and the political party in power?

 --- #Slide2

-## Let's Look at the Data
+## The Application

 This data product lets you explore US Federal budget data in the context of political party majorities in congress and the oval office.

-You can ask your own questions like:

 * Who's in charge?
 * How much money is being spent and where?